wp-plugins/hitsteps-visitor-manager/readme.txt

 = 4.14 =
 + We have integrated hitsteps analytics with Ninja Forms: receive your visitors full details when they contact you!

+= 4.15 =
++ Integration with WooCommerce as Analytics allows you to receive your customers detail and pageview path within "New Order" emails

 == Frequently Asked Questions ==